 With the advent of technology in the financial domain, the nature and frequency of financial transactions have reached the zenith.
 Trade deals are commonplace given the money earning potential it holds.
 Trade affirmation and confirmation are an important part of the trade cycle.

 They are often heard in Over-The-Counter transactions, deals.
 These types of trades are happening around us as the trading nature is evolving with the day.
-These trades or transactions are bilateral in nature, so they need approval from both the parties.
+These trades or transactions are bilateral, so they need approval from both parties.
 It’s a legal process.
 However, the words ‘confirmation’ and ‘affirmation’ may sound synonymous to each other but there’s a difference when these terms are used while doing trading.
 Let us go deeper to know better.

 Trade Affirmation and Trade Confirmation in the trade cycle

-In the trade life cycle, asset allocation where continuous expansion and contraction of economic activities occur, trade confirmation and affirmation play an important role in putting the deal from ‘disputed’ state to ‘confirmed’ state.
+In the trade life cycle, asset allocation where continuous expansion and contraction of economic activities occur, trade confirmation and affirmation play an important role in putting the deal from a disputed state to a ‘confirmed’ state.

 But confirmation means to furthermore strengthen the trade by both the Counterparties.
 Once the trade is affirmed, Trade confirmation is exchanged between the parties through many types such as paper confirm exchanged over E-mail/Fax or it could be electronic confirm exchanged over third-party platforms like Mark it.

-Basically, these confirmations act as a piece of trade evidence or in a more profound way we can say that it is a ‘legal contract’ which has been embedded with all the terms of the trade.
+These confirmations act as a piece of trade evidence or in a more profound way we can say that it is a ‘legal contract’ that has been embedded with all the terms of the trade.
 Trade confirmation in the trade life cycle is succedent to trade affirmation in an ideal trade.

 When there are two parties and securities are being exchanged, they first agree to all the conditions/agreements and that of agreeing is called trade affirmation, it states that now time should be invested in officially confirming the trade by both the Counterparties.